neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 They get why it's necessary but don't look forward to it at all.
 The consequences are particularly profound when leadership acts as an enabler.
 Not that you would ever do this, but many technology leaders find testing takes so long that they are satisfied with a few token tests.
 The result is illusory productivity.
-Delivering a mess of alpha- and beta-quality features quickly might impress unsuspecting clients at first, but their enthusiasm will drain when the inevitability of bug fixes orders of magnitude more expensive becomes apparent.
+Delivering a mess of alpha- and beta-quality features quickly might impress unsuspecting clients at first, but watch their enthusiasm wane when the inevitability of bug fixes orders of magnitude more expensive becomes apparent.

 To be fair, developer testing can be a pain.
-Test setup is slow because you need to mock or stub your inputs along with any dependencies necessary for the code to execute a scenario.
+Test setup is slow because you need to mock or stub your inputs along with any dependencies necessary for the code to execute a scenario like databases or [REST](/tags/rest) clients.
 This often requires an open-source library like [Mockito](https://site.mockito.org/) or [unittest.mock](https://docs.python.org/3/library/unittest.mock.html).

 *And* you have to repeat this process for multiple happy-path scenarios and some